 The Capilano University Alumni (CUAA) is a global network committed to providing our graduates with life-long learning, support and inspiration.

-In addition to team members within the alumni department, the Alumni Association is led by a group of dedicated volunteers who make up our Board of Directors and ensure that alumni voices are represented throughout the university.
+The Capilano University Alumni Association (CUAA) board is led by a group of dedicated volunteers who make up our Board of Directors and ensure that alumni voices are represented throughout the university.

 Brittany has been involved with the CapU community for over 10 years, earning her Associate of Arts (Global Stewardship) and her Bachelor of Communication Studies.

 During her time as a student, she served as student union president and class valedictorian.
 After graduating, she remained involved with the University through alumni relations and went on to serve as Chair of the CUAA in November 2019.

 In her professional life, Brittany works at Cassie + Friends Society for Juvenile Arthritis and is passionate about the intersection between non-for-profits and corporate social responsibility.

 In her spare time, you can find her on a hiking trail with her dog-son Obi, talking politics, or tasting beer at a local brewery.